inspector-apm/inspector-nova-link/README.md

 # Inspector Nova Link

-Install our Laravel Nova tool to add a direct link to the Inspector dashboard in you Nova administration panel.
+Install our Laravel Nova tool to add a direct link to the Inspector dashboard in your Nova administration panel.

 ![](https://app.inspector.dev/images/docs/inspector-nova-link-screen.png)